Mik-TF/mining_cluster/README.md

 - TF Boot Maker Tool:
   - Boot any computer into a 3node.
 - ISO Boot Maker Tool:
-  - Boot any computer into any ISO, e.g. ubuntu 24.04.
+  - Boot any computer into any ISO, e.g. Ubuntu 24.04.

 ### Cluster - Network